tommyshado/greetings2/readMe.md

 ## The greetExercise App
-    * it is an application that get the name input from the user
-    * it greets the user in three languages, isiXhosa, Sotho and English
+It is an application that get the name input from the user.
+It greets the user in three languages, isiXhosa, Sotho and English.

  ## Badge
  [![Deploy static content to Pages](https://github.com/tommyshado/greetings2/actions/workflows/static.yml/badge.svg)](https://github.com/tommyshado/greetings2/actions/workflows/static.yml)